Library COVID-19 Policy

 Due to physical distancing recommendations, socializing and collaborating in the library in groups of more than two or in places other than designated two-person tables is not allowed at this time.
-You may be asked to leave the library if you congregate with another person or group for more than a brief greeting.
+You may be asked to leave the library if you congregate with others outside of these allowed instances for more than a brief greeting.

 Public computer access will be limited per person per day.
-Only one person may be at a library computer at a time, unless the person is seeking computer assistance.
+Only one person may be at a library computer at a time unless the person is receiving computer assistance.

 Children under 14 years of age may be asked to be accompanied by a supervising adult, particularly if the child is unable to conform to physical distancing while visiting the library.

-Library staff and hired cleaners strive to keep the library sanitized and cleaned on a regular schedule.
+The Library’s hired cleaners keep the library sanitized and cleaned on a regular schedule.
 We cannot guarantee the library is a germ-free environment, and ask that you determine if the public library is a safe place for you and your family during this global pandemic.

 Violation of these guidelines may result in a person being asked to present a library card or other identification.
 Such persons may additionally, at the discretion of the library staff, be asked to leave the property.

-This policy supersedes any sections of previously approved Library Board policies which conflict with anything described above.
+This policy supersedes any sections of previously approved Library Board policies that conflict with anything described above.

 Approved by the Library Board July 31, 2021